Course Introduction

 Access Management in eramba defines how users authenticate, what they are allowed to do, and what data they are allowed to see across the platform.

 This is considered a "Common Functionality" because it is used across all modules in the software.
-Each Use Case (Risk, Compliance, etc.) implements this module in slightly different ways; this is why it is important that while you understand the theory presented here, you always follow the specific implementation guides.
+Each Use Case (Risk Management, Compliance, Data Privacy, Etc) implements this module in slightly different ways; this is why it is important that while you understand the theory presented here and how the module is operated (add, edit, etc) you always follow the specific implementation guides.

 This documentation is structured as: